YU000jp/logseq-plugin-flex-date-format/readme.md

 # Logseq Plugin: Flexible date format

 - Localize visual display for user date format
-  1. Localize date format
   1. Switch to style of the selected format
-     - Separate the date format recorded in files from the format displayed.
+     > Separate the date format recorded in files from the format displayed.
 > *This plugin does not affect the graph or files*

 <div align="right">